prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 ### Data structures

 New constant to define the schema number to mean custom buckets (e.g. 127 ?).
+In general the schema number dictates the interpretation of the rest of the fields.
+In particular for custom buckets the negative spans/deltas/counts and zero bucket can be ignored.

 *Remote write protocol*

 The `message.Histogram` type to be expanded with nullable `repeated double custom_buckets` field that lists the custom bucket definitions.
 The list contains the classic histogram upper bounds, except `+Inf`, which is implicit.
 There should be a comment which specifies which schema number means that we need to even look at this field.
 It should be a validation error to find this field null if the custom bucket schema number is used.

-Bucket counts (both positive and negative) shall be stored in the `positive_spans` and `positive_deltas` (or `positive_counts`) fields in the same manner as for exponential histograms.
+Bucket counts (for both positive and negative buckets) shall be stored in the `positive_spans` and `positive_deltas` (or `positive_counts`) fields in the same manner as for exponential histograms.
 The `offset` in the span shall mean the index/gap in the `custom_buckets` field.

 *Internal representation*